 Having multiple PCs all needing to play audio is a pain - especially when you use a headset.

-This is how I stream audio from my NUC - running Linux - to my Windows desktop - where the headset is plugged in.
+This is how I used to stream audio from my NUC running Linux to my Windows desktop - where the headset was plugged in.

 There are a few options for getting audio from Linux to Windows: